Colsai/Data-604-JP/DATA604_final.md

 # Notes for DATA604 Final Exam:
 6 essay questions, 300 words each

+Data Lake: All Data Objects, everything collected, good for many types of data, can include non-traditional data types Data Warehouse: Mainly for and intended for data that is already structured, specific metrics, good for operational users

 ## Questions
+Schema: Logical Collection of Database Objects

 - Star Schema:
+Every dimension in a star schema is represented with the only one-dimension table.
+The dimension table should contain the set of attributes.
+The dimension table is joined to the fact table using a foreign key The dimension table are not joined to each other
+Fact table would contain key and measure
+The Star schema is easy to understand and provides optimal disk usage.
+The dimension tables are not normalized.
+For instance, in the above figure, Country_ID does not have Country lookup table as an OLTP design would have.
+The schema is widely supported by BI Tools

 - Snowflake Schema:
+Snowflake Schema in data warehouse is a logical arrangement of tables in a multidimensional database such that the ER diagram resembles a snowflake shape.
+A Snowflake Schema is an extension of a Star Schema, and it adds additional dimensions.
+The dimension tables are normalized which splits data into additional tables.

+In the following Snowflake Schema example, Country is further normalized into an individual table.

+The main benefit of the snowflake schema it uses smaller disk space.
+Easier to implement a dimension is added to the Schema Due to multiple tables query performance is reduced The primary challenge that you will face while using the snowflake Schema is that you need to perform more maintenance efforts because of the more lookup tables.

+What is a Galaxy Schema?
+A Galaxy Schema contains two fact table that share dimension tables between them.
+It is also called Fact Constellation Schema.
+The schema is viewed as a collection of stars hence the name Galaxy Schema.

 What is ETL?
 (Extract Transform Load)
 A 3-step process where data is prepped for loading into the data warehouse.